 Even after successfully closing a deal, cognitive biases may cloud your key takeaways.

 - Hindsight Bias: Hindsight is always 20/20.
 But, beware this old adage for it has the risk of skewing the valuable lessons offered by past successes or failures.
 Hindsight bias, or the tendency to interpret events as being more predictable than they truly were, can falsely depict a deal as being simpler than reality.
-If Michael Dell claimed that he knew Blackstone was window-shopping all along, he would likely be succumbing to hindsight bias.
-If not checked, the memory distortion can misinform future decisions.
 You can counteract hindsight bias by keeping a careful log of the deal process while it is happening in order to remember the variety of factors that impacted each stage of the deal.

 - Outcome Bias: The outcome bias, while similar to the hindsight bias, is the tendency of an individual to remember an event solely based on its outcome.
 In other words, it asks “Do the ends justify the means?”
 Such focus on the result of a deal can risk the development of bad deal practices and techniques.
 Just because something worked once does not mean it will work again.
 It is important to always adhere to deal best practices to ensure success.